IsMoreiraKt/cilibc/README.md

 <img
   src="./assets/cilibc-logo.png"
   alt="CILibc Logo"
-  width="300"
+  width="500"
 />
 </div>

-# CILibc - Fast, Controllable, and Architecture-Aware C Runtime
+# Fast, Controllable, and Architecture-Aware C Runtime

-A small, modular C standard library designed for performance, system-level control, and bare-metal environments.

 > [!IMPORTANT]
 > This project is under active development.
 It is not yet ready for production or critical systems.